CMB Polarisation Signal Demodulation with a Rotating Half-Wave Plate: Detector differencing vs single-detector analysis

-We can use the example of the differential pointing systematic examined in Section~\ref{diff_pointing} to demonstrate how single-detector data processing could, in principle, be beneficial.
-To do this, we repeat the analysis of Section~\ref{diff_pointing} but for the single-detector demodulation case, we do not subsequently average the demodulated TODs.
+The FDD approach is presented here, as the more successful of the two.
+Rather than presenting a differenced case however, the averaged case is contrasted against a 'single detector' analysis.
+For the single-detector demodulation case, we do not subsequently average the demodulated TODs.
 Rather, we simply discard one of the TODs and proceed with the subsequent map-making and power spectrum estimation using only the data from a single detector.
-The results of this test are shown in Fig.~\ref{fig:pointing_single_detector}.
 As expected, the analyses that use only the data from a single detector do not suffer from the effects of the differential pointing error.
-They do, of course, suffer from an increased random error in the recovery due to the fact that 50\% of the data has been discarded (Fig,~\ref{fig:pointing_single_detector}, lower panel).
+They do, of course, suffer from an increased random error in the recovery due to the fact that 50\% of the data has been discarded (Fig,~\ref{fig:white-pointing-Noise_freqOnly}, lower panel).

 Note that, in this case, it is not the modulation of the incoming polarisation signal that is beneficial here (fast modulation does not mitigate the effects of a differential pointing error).
-Rather it is the fact that, by enabling observations of the same part of the sky with a range of polarisation sensitivity directions, the CRWHP allows for the incoming signal detected by a single (linearly polarised) detector to be separated into its constituent Stokes parameter components.
+Rather it is the fact that, by enabling observations of the same part of the sky with a range of polarisation sensitivity directions, the CRHWP allows for the incoming signal detected by a single (linearly polarised) detector to be separated into its constituent Stokes parameter components.
 This particular capacity (to measure all three Stokes parameter from a single detector) is not specific to a continuously rotating HWP.
 It can also be achieved using a stepped HWP or indeed, in the absence of a HWP, using sufficiently frequent stepped rotations of the telescope/receiver boresight angle.

 The example of differential pointing presented here is representative of a wider class of systematic effects that can cause $T \rightarrow P$ and/or $P \rightarrow P$ leakage and which are not mitigated by a CRHWP \citep[see e.g.][]{hu03, odea07, shimon08, HWPOverheat_Michael, mccallum21}.
 While recovering Stokes parameters from individual detectors can potentially help, it does not completely solve the problems associated with such systematic effects.
 In particular one is still left with the issue of how to reject mismatches in the responses of different detectors when combining information from multiple detectors, albeit at a later stage in the analysis (e.g. during the co-addition of single-detector maps).